Why Are Parents So Critical of Their Kids’ Sports Performance?

 by | Sports Parenting | 0 comments

-When it comes to youth sports, many parents find themselves deeply invested in their child’s performance.
+When it comes to youth sports, many parents find themselves deeply invested and critical of their kids’ sports performance.
 From the sidelines of a soccer field to the bleachers of a basketball court, it’s common to hear parents offering unsolicited feedback, cheering passionately, or even displaying frustration if things don’t go well.
-This high level of parental engagement, however, often morphs into criticism.
+This extreme level of parental engagement, however, often morphs itself into plain old criticism.

 The Desire to See Their Kids Succeed